Cuisine of Benin: Food preparation

 Frying in palm or peanut oil is the most common meat preparation, and smoked fish is also commonly prepared in Benin.
 Grinders are used to prepare corn flour, which is made into a dough and served with sauces.
 "Chicken on the spit" is a traditional recipe in which chicken is roasted over fire on wooden sticks.
 Palm roots are sometimes tenderized by soaking in a jar with saltwater and sliced garlic, then used in various dishes.

 Many people have mud stoves for cooking and also mud pots which are used to preserve the meal, and mud pots are used to store water; these pots are usually kept outside the home.

 Specialty foods

 Wagasi cheese

 Wagasi is a specialty cows'-milk cheese of northern Benin made by the Fulani people, and is abundantly available in cities such as Parakou.
 It is a soft cheese with a mild flavor and a red rind, and used often in Beninese cooking.

 Àkàrà

 Àkàrà is a dish made from peeled black-eyed peas formed into a ball and then deep-fried in red palm oil.
-It is found in most parts of the Republic of Benin, Nigeria and Ghana.
+It is found in most parts of Benin, Nigeria and Ghana.